2019 Nigerian general election

 General elections were held in Nigeria on 23 February 2019 to elect the President, Vice President, House of Representatives and the Senate.
 The elections had initially been scheduled for 16 February, but the Electoral Commission postponed the vote by a week at 03:00 on the original polling day, citing logistical challenges in getting electoral materials to polling stations on time.
 In some places, the vote was delayed until 24 February due to electoral violence.
 Polling in some areas was subsequently delayed until 9 March, when voting was carried out alongside gubernatorial and state assembly elections.

 The elections were the most expensive ever held in Nigeria, costing ₦69 billion (US$625 million) more than the 2015 elections.

-Incumbent president Muhammadu Buhari won his reelection bid, defeating his closest rival Atiku Abubakar by over 3 million votes.
+Incumbent president Muhammadu Buhari won his re-election bid, defeating his closest rival Atiku Abubakar by over 3 million votes.
 He was issued a Certificate of Return, and was sworn in on 29 May 2019, the former date of Democracy Day.

 Electoral system

-The President of Nigeria is elected using a modified two round system, to be elected in the first round, a candidate must receive a majority of the vote and over 25% of the vote in at least 24 of the 36 states.
+The President of Nigeria is elected using a modified two-round system, to be elected in the first round, a candidate must receive a majority of the vote and over 25% of the vote in at least 24 of the 36 states.
 If no candidate passes this threshold, a second round is held.

 The 109 members of the Senate were elected from 109 single-seat constituencies (three in each state and one for the Federal Capital Territory) by first-past-the-post voting.
 The 360 members of the House of Representatives were also elected by first-past-the-post voting in single-member constituencies.